libgdx/libgdx.github.io/_pages/dev/-tutorials/generate.md

     **[Ashley](https://github.com/libgdx/ashley)**: A tiny entity framework.<br>
     **[Ai](https://github.com/libgdx/gdx-ai)**: An artificial intelligence framework.<br>

-By clicking "Show Third Party Extensions" you can access the list of community-made libGDX extensions.
+By clicking "Show Third Party Extensions" you can access a list of community-made libGDX extensions.
+If you want to add extensions later on, please take a look at [this](https://github.com/libgdx/libgdx/wiki/Dependency-management-with-Gradle#libgdx-extensions) wiki page.

 When ready, click "Generate".